Giveon: 2022–present: Give or Take and Beloved

 On June 2, 2022, Giveon announced the release of his debut studio album, Give or Take with a 47-second-long album trailer uploaded to his social media platforms.
 On June 24, the album was released with production from Cardo Got Wings, Boi-1da, Sevn Thomas, Jahaan Sweet, Rogét Chahayed, and Giveon himself.
 Upon the release of the album, it was met with favourable reviews from critics and debuted at number 11 on the Billboard 200 albums chart.
 Give or Take was supported by the singles, "For Tonight", "Lie Again", and "Lost Me", the former certified platinum by the RIAA and the latter two certified gold.
 On September 16, 2022, Epic Records revealed that Giveon recorded a track for the film Amsterdam called “Time,” co-written by Drake.

 After a hiatus consisting of small features and holiday songs, on January 10, 2025, Giveon appeared as a guest appearance on Teddy Swims's single "Are You Even Real".
+He was also featured on Nigerian singer Ayra Starr's "Last Heartbreak Song", a mid-tempo R&B ballad from her album The Year I Turned 21.
+The collaboration, which Starr described as "one of the best decisions I've ever made," marked a rare music video appearance for Giveon, who stated he agreed to participate because he was "a big fan of Ayra."
 On May 28, Giveon announced the release of his sophomore album, Beloved.
-The album released on July 11 to high reviews from critcs.
+The album released on July 11 to high reviews from critics'.
 The album was supported by the singles "Twenties" and "Rather Be".
 Giveon credits the Grammy Museum for introducing him to the musicians that inspired the album's sound.